Ikpia/Auto-rentals/README.md

-## Car Rental Service
+## Auto-rentals

-This is a web application to rent cars and also buy cars.
+Auto-rentals is a web application to rent cars and also buy cars.
+It helps to bring car dealers and buyers together for the purpose of buying and selling

 ## Features